richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-20-dlesym-output-analysis.md

 ## DLESyM Architecture
 DLESyM was trained primarily on ERA5 reanalysis data, with the addition of outgoing longwave radiation from the International Satellite Cloud Climatology Project (ISCCP).

+A key feature of DLESyM is its use of a [HEALPix](https://en.wikipedia.org/wiki/HEALPix) grid rather than a standard latitude–longitude grid.
+The HEALPix grid is divided into 12 faces, each with a 64×64 resolution.

+This approach is advantageous for global climate modeling because, due to the curvature of the Earth, regions defined on a regular latitude–longitude grid can have unequal surface areas, particularly near the poles.
+The HEALPix grid provides nearly equal-area cells, improving the representation of spatial statistics and ensuring that global averages and distributions are not biased by variations in cell size.

+It'll imoprtant to keep this in mind at various points in the below analysis.

 The model predicts a set of key atmospheric and oceanic variables, summarized in the table below:

 | Model   | Variable                                      |